vlcn-io/cr-sqlite/correctness/spec.md

 ## DB Version

-1. [ ] Min int on first db creation
+1. [x] Min int on first db creation
-2. [ ] Increments with every modification to a crr datum
+2. [x] Increments with every modification to a crr datum
-3. [ ] Restored from disk on db load
+3. [x] Restored from disk on db load
-4. [ ] Always unique across all rows for this site
+4. [x] Always unique across all rows for this site

 ## Site id

-1. [ ] Initialized to uuid at startup
+1. [x] Initialized to a uuid at startup
-2. [ ] Persisted
+2. [x] Persisted
-3. [ ] Loaded from disk if exists on disk
+3. [x] Loaded from disk if exists on disk
-4. [ ] Does not ever change after being set, even between restarts
+4. [x] Does not ever change after being set, even between restarts

 ## Schema modification

 1. [ ] create table
-       a. [ ] if not exists support
+   1. [ ] if not exists support
-       b. [ ] temp table support
+   2. [ ] temp table support
-       c. [ ] quoted identifiers
+   3. [x] quoted identifiers
-       d. [ ] no primary keys table
+   4. [x] no primary keys table
-       e. [ ] compound primary key table
+   5. [x] compound primary key table
-       f. [ ] single primary key
+   6. [x] single primary key
 2. [ ] create index
 3. [ ] drop index
 4. [ ] drop table